hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

 ## What are the Pros and Cons of this method?

-There are, of course, many limitations to this method.
-It is not a direct replacement to the more robust syntax highligting libraries, but works well enough for simple needs.

-However, this method opens up some really exciting possibilities...
+This method opens up some interesting possibilities...

 ### Pros

-1. Install is super easy: Import font, declare styles.
-Done.
+1. Install is easy: Import the font and enable OpenType COLR (color) and CALT (contextual alternates) features.
-2. No JavaScript needed: works even if JS is disabled!
-No need to import a million external scripts.
-No need to initialize the syntax highlighter.
-3. No external CSS themes needed: no need to import a billion language specific CSS themes.
+2. Works without JavaScript.
+3. Works without CSS themes.
-4. No parsing: it's as fast as plain text (because it is plain text)!
+4. It's as fast as plain text, because it is plain text.
-5. No span soup: snippets of code can be put into good old `<pre>` and `<code>`, with no extra classes or `<span>`s.
+5. Snippets of code can be put into `<pre>` and `<code>`, with no extra classes or `<span>`s.
-6. Clean HTML: Inspect the source code and you'll see the exact same code as what's on the page.
+6. Clean HTML source code.
+7. Works everywhere that supports OpenType features, like InDesign.
+8. Doesn't require maintenance or updating.
-7. Works in `<textarea>` and `<input>`!
+9. Works in `<textarea>` and `<input>`!
 Syntax highlighting inside `<textarea>` has been [previously impossible](https://css-tricks.com/creating-an-editable-textarea-that-supports-syntax-highlighted-code/), because textareas and inputs can only contain plain text.
-8. Works everywhere that supports OpenType features.
-Making a PDF containing code snippets in Adobe InDesign?
-No need for any complicated scripts of crazy GREP styles.
-9. No maintenance: no packages to update and worry about.
-10. Simple embeddable code editors: Did I mention it works in `<textarea>`?
-How about a tiny HTML, CSS & JS sandbox, with native undo and redo, in a single, self-contained, [~200 line web component](/assets/webcomponents/tinybox.js)?
+This is where the interesting possibilities lie.
+As a demo, I made this tiny HTML, CSS & JS sandbox, with native undo and redo, in a single, [~200 line web component](/assets/webcomponents/tinybox.js).

 <tiny-box class="u-screen-size">
  <tiny-slot slot="html">